lescx/www.les.cx/content/articles/app-sources-grapheneos.md

 Also…:

-* They actually care if the signature changes!!!
-(Looking at you, F-Droid!)
+* Unlike F-Droid, they actually care if the signature changes!
 * Accrescent uses a strong signing method for its repository metadata than F-Droid (Ed25519 whole-file signing vs Jar signing)